44donin/A/README.md

 this is made by saiteja
-This is made by Manasa
+This is made by ManasaP